 Cathy’s studio interviews are frequently news-making, and many have gone viral - watched by millions online - including combative encounters with the Canadian academic Jordan Peterson and the former motor-racing tycoon Max Mosley.
 The latter was nominated for a Royal Television Society Award in 2019, and made the front cover of Private Eye.

-She presents other Channel 4 programmes including the Alternative Election Night with Jeremy Paxman.
-She regularly presents Channel 4's Dispatches programmes and has appeared several times on Have I Got News For You and Christmas Celebrity Genius.
+She presents other Channel 4 programmes, most recently presenting the Britain Decides: Everything But Brexit debate in the lead up to 2019 General Election.
+She previously co-presented the Alternative Election Night with Jeremy Paxman.
+She regularly presents Channel 4's Dispatches programmes – recent programmes include The Prince and the Paedophile, focussing on Prince Andrew’s friendship with Jeffrey Epstein.
+She has also appeared several times on Have I Got News For You and Christmas Celebrity Genius.

 Her book - Bloody Brilliant Women: Pioneers, Revolutionaries & Geniuses Your History Teacher Forgot to Mention - about female pioneers in 20th century Britain, was published by HarperCollins in Autumn 2018.
 Cathy was described by the Observer as a “brilliant writer”.
 Author Michael Morpurgo said: “This book is so important.
 No library, no school or university, should be without a copy.”